steadramon/ESPGeiger/docs/outputs/audiotick.md

 ## Throttle

-Audio is rate-limited to 20 clicks/second through a 5-token bucket.
-Above that the audio thins out while the underlying counter still tracks every pulse.
-Background CPM keeps the bucket full.
+Audio is rate-limited to 20 clicks/second.
+Above that the audio thins out while the counter still tracks every pulse.

 ## Voice announcer